mrYakamoto/debugging-drill-read-the-error/README.md

 $ rspec syntax_error_spec.rb
 ```

 Then, fix the code in ```syntax_error.rb``` until you get the test to pass.
-We wrapped the method call we're testing in another method so you could fix it without having to mess with the spec file.
 Do not change the spec file!
+You should only need to change the contents of sample_avg.

 ###Release 1: Method Definitions